KeasiaCyber/ActiveDirectoryLab/README.md

 <h1>💻 Active Directory Home Lab</h1>

 <h2>Description</h2>
 In this home lab project, I'll be walking you through the process of setting up an Active Directory environment using Oracle VirtualBox.
-By following this tutorial by Josh Madakor (https://www.youtube.com/@JoshMadakor), we'll gain a deeper understanding of how Active Directory and Windows networking function.
+By following this tutorial by Josh Madakor (https://www.youtube.com/@JoshMadakor), we'll gain a deeper understanding of how Active Directory and Windows networking function works.
 Let's dive in and explore together how to set up this essential infrastructure.
 <br />